Top 6 Active Undefeated Boxers in 2023

 After one successful title defense, he instantly moved to a higher weight class and won the WBO World Super Flyweight Title over Omar Andres Narvaez in December 2014.
 He was able to defend it on seven occasions before moving up again in the bantamweight division and finding similar success.
 He has a perfect 18-0 record in championship fights and 16 TKO/KO finishes.

 Inoue obtained the WBC, WBA, and IBF titles and became the division’s lineal champion by beating the likes of Jamie McDonnell, Juan Carlos Payano, Emmanuel Rodriguez, and Nonito Donaire.
-Because of this impressive list of victories against big-time names, the Japanese cemented his on ESPN’s pound-for-pound list.
-He came off a successful title defense over Paul Butler in December 2022.
+Because of this impressive list of victories against big-time names, the Japanese cemented his on the pound-for-pound list.
+He came off an 10th-round finish of Marlon Tapales in December 2023 to become a two-division undisputed champion.

 BetMGM First Bet Offer $1,500